 Einkorn Grain & Flour

-The Einkorn crop grows tall in the field, with an unusual, short, flat, two-row seed head which encloses small wheat like grains encased in inedible husk.
-Einkorn thrives in poor soil and in adverse weather conditions, typically found in Britain.
+The Einkorn crop has an unusual, short, flat, two-row seed head which encloses small wheat like grains encased in inedible husk.
+The crop grows tall in the field and thrives the in poor soil and adverse weather conditions, typically found in Britain.

-Its production completely disappeared in the UK until 2008 when Doves Farm began a collaborative project with a small group of organic farmers to re-establish the production of Einkorn, using seed provided by an Agricultural Research Institute.
+Einkorn production completely disappeared in the UK until 2008 when Doves Farm began a collaborative project with a small group of organic farmers to re-establish the production of Einkorn.

 Area of production: